btmills/docs/3-cluster-administration/system-tables.md

 }
 ```

 * `id`: the UUID of the server.
+(Read-only.)
 * `name`: the server's name.
-* `tags`: a list of unordered tags assocaited with the server.
+* `tags`: a list of unordered tags associated with the server.

-Both `name` and `tags` can be modified.
-Servers are automatically created with a `default` tag.
-Documents cannot be inserted into `server_config`; they are inserted automatically when servers connect to the cluster.
+If tags aren't specified when a server starts, the server is automatically assigned the `default` tag.
+Documents cannot be inserted into `server_config`.
+A new document gets created when a server connects to the cluster.

 Documents *can* be deleted from this table--doing so permanently removes the server from the cluster.
 When a server is permanently removed from a cluster, the following occurs: